 Section 2.
 Declaration of Policy. - It is hereby declared that quality education is an inalienable right of all Filipinos and it is the policy of the State to protect and promote the rights of all students to quality education at all levels.
 In the interest of promoting the common good and the general welfare, it is hereby declared the policy of the State to provide adequate relief and protection to those students and their families suffering from the ravages of calamities and other emergency situations.

 Pursuant thereto, collection of student loans shall be deferred for a reasonable period during the existence of hardship and difficulty such as disasters, calamities and other emergency situations.

-Section 3.
-Definition of Terms. - For purposes of this Act, these terms are defined as follows:
+- Section 3.
+Definition of Terms.
+For purposes of this Act, these terms are defined as follows: - a.

-- a.
 "Disaster" a serious disruption of the functioning of a community or a society involving widespread human, material, economic or environmental losses and impacts, which exceeds the ability of the affected community or society to cope using its own resources.
-Disasters are often described as a result of the combination of: the exposure to a hazard; the conditions of vulnerability that are present; and insufficient capacity or measures to reduce or cope with the potential negative consequences, Disaster impacts may include loss of life, injury, disease and other negative effects on human, physical, mental and social well-being, together with damage to property, destruction of assets, loss of services, Social and economic disruption and environmental degradation; - b.
-"Emergency"- unforeseen or sudden occurrence, especially danger, demanding immediate action; - c.
-"State of Calamity" a condition involving mass casualty and/or major damages to property, disruption of means of livelihoods, roads and normal way of life of people in the affected areas as a result of the occurrence of natural or human-induced hazard. - d.
+Disasters are often described as a result of the combination of: the exposure to a hazard; the conditions of vulnerability that are present; and insufficient capacity or measures to reduce or cope with the potential negative consequences, Disaster impacts may include loss of life, injury, disease and other negative effects on human, physical, mental and social well-being, together with damage to property, destruction of assets, loss of services, Social and economic disruption and environmental degradation;

+- b.
+"Emergency" unforeseen or sudden occurrence, especially danger, demanding immediate action; - c.
+"State of Calamity" a condition involving mass casualty and/or major damages to property, disruption of means of livelihoods, roads and normal way of life of people in the affected areas as a result of the occurrence of natural or humaninduced hazard, as may be declared by proper authorities as provided by law; - d.
 "Higher education" refers to the stage of formal education, or its equivalent, requiring completion of secondary education and covering programs of study leading to bachelor and advanced degrees, including associate degrees; - e.
-Technical-Vocational Education and Training (TVET) refers to the postsecondary education or training process which involves, in addition to general education, the study of technical and related fields and the acquisition of practical skills relating to occupations in various sectors, comprising formal (organized programs as part of the school systems) and nonformal (organized classes outside the school system) approaches; - f.
+"Technical-Vocational Education and Training (TVET)" refers to the post-secondary education or training process which involves, in addition to general education, the study of technical and related fields and the acquisition of practical skills relating to occupations in various sectors, comprising formal (organized programs as part of the school systems) and nonformal (organized classes outside the school system) approaches; - f.
 "Higher Education Institution (HEI)" refers to an education institution authorized and recognized by the CHED to offer bachelor's degree or graduate courses; - g.
-"State universities and colleges (SUCs)" refers to public HEIs established by national government and are governed by their respective independent boards of trustees or regents;

-- h.
-"Local universities and colleges (LUCs)" refers to CHED-accredited public HEIs established by local government units (LGUs) through an enabling ordinance, financially supported by the LGU concerned, and complaint with the policies, standards and guidelines of the CHED; - i.
-"Private higher education institution" refers to HEI not owned and controlled by the government or its instrumentalities; and - j.
+"Local universities and colleges (LUCs)" refers to CHED-accredited public HEIs established by local government units (LGUs) through an enabling ordinance, financially supported by the LGU concerned, and complaint with the policies, standards and guidelines of the CHED; - h.
+"Private higher education institution" refers to HEI not owned and controlled by the government or its instrumentalities; and i.
 "Technical-Vocational Institutions (TVIs)" refers to learning institutions offering Technical-Vocational Education and Training (TVET).

 Section 4.
-Scope of Application. - This Act shall cover disasters and other kinds of emergencies which are (1) national in scope, as declared through a State of Calamity or State of National Emergency by the President of the Philippines, and (2) provincial, city or municipal in scope, as declared through a State of Calamity or Emergency by the appropriate local government unit.
+Scope of Application. - This Act shall cover disasters and other kinds of emergencies which are: (1) national in scope, as declared through a State of Calamity or State of National Emergency by the President of the Philippines, and (2) provincial, city or municipal in scope, as declared through a State of Calamity or Emergency by the appropriate local government unit.

 Section 5.
-Higher Education Institutions Covered. - This Act shall apply to all Higher Education Institutions (State Universities and Colleges, Local Universities and Colleges, and private HEIs) and private and public Technical-Vocational Institutions (TVIs).
+Higher Education Institutions Covered.
+This Act shall apply to all Higher Education Institutions (State Universities and Colleges, Local Universities and Colleges, and private HEIs) and private and public Technical-Vocational Institutions (TVIs).